imannaderi238/Minwsweeper/README.md

 ### 1. Install Python

-To run the "Mine Finder" game, you'll need to install Python (version 3.10.11 is recommended).
+To run the "Minesweeper" game, you'll need to install Python (version 3.10.11 is recommended).
 You can download the latest version from the [Python website](https://www.python.org/downloads/).

 ### 2. Install libraries